-An original.
+An “original,” as CLM staff members tend to call such obvious cases of ultra-poverty.
 Nana clearly belongs in the program.
 But many cases are less clear.

 Roseline and her partner live in a house they built in a yard that belongs to a cousin who moved to Pòtoprens.
 The cousin gave them permission to use the land.The couple has a single child.
 Roseline’s first child lives with her mother.

 Their income depends entirely on the man.
 He works as a day laborer in their neighbors’ fields, making 100 gourds on a day when work is available.
 That’s a little more than they need for a minimally-decent meal.
 Right now there are just over 90 gourds to the dollar.
 Occasionally he finds work chopping up a tree for a neighbor making charcoal.
 That work pays a lot more money — many times the hundred gourds — but he can’t find it very often.